Indiana Rules of Court

 INDIANA TAX COURT

-The Petitioner, [Name of Petitioner], [with counsel/pro se], (“Petitioner”), for its Petition against Respondent, [Name of Respondent], brings this petition for judicial review of a final determination of the Indiana Board of Tax Review (“Board”) and in support thereof alleges as follows:
+[Name of Petitioner(s)], [by counsel or pro se], (“Petitioner(s)”) bring(s) this Original Tax Appeal against Respondent, [Name of Respondent], requesting judicial review of a final determination of the [Indiana Board of Tax Review (“Board”) or the Department of Local Government Finance (“Department”)] and in support alleges as follows: